- James Austen

 Inheritance Tax

-Inheritance Tax will be levied on foreign individuals on the expiry of the new 10-year residency period.
+Inheritance Tax will be levied on foreign individuals on the expiry of the new 10-year UK residency period.
 During the initial 10 years, the individual’s non-UK assets will remain outside the scope of IHT.
 However, after 10 years his/her worldwide wealth will fall within the scope of charge.

 Crucially, this will include “excluded property trusts”.
 This includes those trusts previously settled by non-domiciled settlors well before today’s changes.
 From 6 April 2025, trusts with a long-term resident settlor (i.e. a person who has been resident in the UK for 10 years or more) will no longer benefit from excluded property status for IHT purposes.
-This proving to be amongst the most controversial changes.
+This is proving to be amongst the most controversial changes.
 Anecdotally, many of our clients accept that UK taxation of worldwide income and capital gains becomes reasonable after an initial tax-efficient period.
 However, IHT on worldwide wealth, including wealth placed in excluded property trusts, is definitely the straw that will break the back of many non-dom camels.

 Non-dom winners